 When an image is non-nadir or oblique, it means that the camera is pointed at an angle to the ground.
 In the case of UAV photography, taking photos while the aircraft is mid-turn will result in non-nadir images that show a slightly different angle than the others.

-If you capture a non-nadir image in place of a nadir image, that causes distortion in the final map, reducing accuracy.
-Non-nadir images should be taken in addition to nadir images to provide a more detailed composite, especially when creating 3D maps or mapping vertical structures.
+If you capture a non-nadir image in place of a nadir image, that distorts the final map, reducing accuracy.
+You should take non-nadir images in addition to nadir images to provide a more detailed composite, especially when creating 3D maps or mapping vertical structures.

-To avoid unintentional non-nadir images, plan your flight path with turns in mind — you want images to be captured once the turns are complete and the aircraft has returned to the correct orientation.
+To avoid unintentional non-nadir images, plan your flight path with turns in mind—you want to capture images once the turns are complete and the aircraft has returned to the correct orientation.’

-Always test out your camera settings (contrast, shutter speed, aperture, exposure, etc.) to determine the best configuration.
+Always test your camera settings (contrast, shutter speed, aperture, exposure, and so on) to determine the best configuration.
 Pay particular attention to the brightness and contrast qualities of the light that’s shining on the objects you’re photographing.

-Make sure to control for different situations, like time of year, time of day, and weather, as these factors can all affect lighting.
+Make sure to control for different situations, such as time of year, time of day, and weather, because these factors can all affect lighting.